RosettaCommons/documentation/mg-modeler.md

                                at [leave blank to scan a new Mg(2+)]

 Alternative modes
--lores_scan                 do not try hydration or minimization during scan [works
+-lores_scan                 do not try hydration or minimization during scan
-                               well with mg_point, mg_point_indirect score terms]
+                               [good for mg_point, mg_point_indirect score terms]
 -fixup                      align the 6 octahedral virtual  'orbitals' for Mg(2+)
                                 specified by mg_res
 -pack_water_hydrogens       test mode: strip out non-mg waters, align mg frames,